raspberrypilearning/memory/en/step_3.md

 ![screenshot](images/colour-list-blocks.png)

-+ Add this code to your character, to add a random number to your list (and show the correct costume) 5 times:
++ Add this code to your character, to add a random number to the list then show the corresponding costume, 5 times:

 ```blocks
 	when flag clicked